TeeDjaay99/python_password_generator/README.md

 # Password Generator

-This is a simple Python project that creates a random password using letter, symbols and numbers.
+This is a simple Python project that creates a random password using letters, symbols and numbers.

 ## Features